magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-23845-can-t-preview-email-template-when-js-minification-enabled.md

 The MDVA-23845 Magento patch fixes the issue when unable to preview the email template in Admin when JS minification is enabled.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
 The patch ID is MDVA-23845.
 Please note that the issue was fixed in Magento version 2.3.5.

 ## Affected products and versions